DeepthiSudharsan/AIPR/README.md

 ```
 The app will start running, and you should see a message indicating that the app is available at a specific URL (usually http://localhost:8501).

+P.S., while you are at it, could you check out the Medium link on it [here](https://medium.com/@deepthi.sudharsan/tired-of-print-outs-with-hyperlink-references-aipr-might-be-your-solution-1d6650b434a1)?
+It would really help me grow as a blogger!
+Thank you 🤗!

 ### TO-DO TASK LIST
 - [ ] Add functionality for input file documents (just like the URL functionality right now)
 - [ ] Bug Fix: Add some type of support for the reference links that could not be converted to PDFs (at least just providing the links to these URLs at the end)